-We would like to ensure our partners, schools and agencies we work with that we take data protection seriously.
-Read more about this in our 'Data Protection Statement for Partners, Schools and Agencies'.
+We would like to assure our partners, schools and agencies we work with that we take data protection seriously.

 The right to access

 This is known as a Data Subject Access Request.
-Full details are available in the Data Protection (GDPR) policy.
+Full details are available in the Data Protection (GDPR) policy file above.

-If you are not known to the relevant Department or Business area, we may ask to see proof of your identity.
-The following forms of identity will be accepted as proof of identity (please note, we will require sight of the original):
+If you are not known to the relevant department or business area, we may ask to see proof of your identity.
+The following forms of identity will be accepted (please note, we will need to see the original):

-- A copy of your Bank, Building Society or credit card statement in the Data Subject's name for the last quarter
+- bank, building society or credit card statement in the Data Subject’s name for the last quarter

-If you are requesting information on behalf of someone else you must complete the Data Subject Access Request form (clicking downloads the form) and provide written evidence that you have the Data Subject’s authority to ask for the information on their behalf, e.g. signature on the Data Subject Access form, a letter written by them, evidence of Power of Attorney, etc.
+If you are requesting information on behalf of someone else you must complete the Data Subject Access Request form.
+You will need to provide written evidence that you have the Data Subject’s authority to ask for the information on their behalf.
+For example, signature on the Data Subject Access form, a letter written by them, evidence of Power of Attorney.

-We will respond to your request within 30 days, where we are unable to approve your request for information or are unable to provide the information within 30 days, we will notify you.
-Verification of identity of the person/organisation making the request will be required.
+We will respond to your request within 30 days.
+If we are not able to approve your request for information or are not able to provide the information within 30 days, we will notify you.
+Proof of identity of the person or organisation making the request will be required.

-How do you request information on behalf of an enforcing body?
+Request information on behalf of an enforcing body

-Requests for disclosure of personal information in connection with investigation of crime or any other enforcing body investigation should be made on a Police and Enforcing Bodies disclosure request form (clicking downloads the form) and emailed for the attention of the Data Protection Officer.
+Requests for disclosure of personal information in connection with investigation of crime or any other enforcing body investigation should be made on a Police and Enforcing Bodies disclosure request form and emailed for the attention of the Data Protection Officer.
 ID will be requested and verified.

 The right to rectification